cian6390/slack/README.md

 $token = 'your-app-token';

 // $channel can be channel_name, channel_id, user_slack_id
-// but slack suggest don't use channel_name.
+// but Slack suggests not to use channel_name.
 $channel = 'development';

 $message = 'Hello Interactive Message!';